 - Author, Clarifying the Test for Design Defects in South Carolina, South Carolina Law Review, Summer 2009

-- Speaker (with Jeffrey J. Morris), Basic Drafting and Planning Considerations for Wills and Revocable Trusts in North Carolina, 2018 Basics of Estate Planning, Administration & Litigation, Mecklenburg County Bar, January 19, 2018
+- Speaker (with Jeffery J. Morris), Basic Drafting and Planning Considerations for Wills and Revocable Trusts in North Carolina, 2018 Basics of Estate Planning, Administration & Litigation, Mecklenburg County Bar, January 19, 2018

 - Speaker (with Christopher E. Hannum), When a Seller Checks Out Early: Ins and Outs of Section 6166 and Other Post-Mortem Planning, The Right Way to Exit: Key Tax and Estate Planning Issues in Selling a Business, North Carolina Bar Association, November 17, 2016.